ProvenanceWidgets/provenance-widgets-starter/README.md

 # Provenance Widgets Starter Code

 This repository contains the starter code for the [Provenance Widgets library](https://github.com/arpitnarechania/provenance-app/tree/main/widgets).
 Refer to the library's documentation for detailed information on how to use the widgets.
+The widgets have been referenced in the [`app.component.ts`](https://github.com/kausko/provenance-widgets-starter/blob/master/src/app/app.component.ts) and [`app.component.html`](https://github.com/kausko/provenance-widgets-starter/blob/master/src/app/app.component.html) files.

 ## Getting Started